 Keeping you safe is our top priority.

 This is a FREE* service offered by Bank Midwest to help you keep on top of certain types of debit card activity.
-Receive text alerts so you can respond quickly if a transaction is suspicious.
-The number of alerts you may receive will be based on card usage.
+You’ll receive text alerts so you can respond quickly if a transaction is suspicious.
+The number of alerts you may receive will be based on your card usage.

 Sign up to receive text alerts when your debit card is used for:

 *Message and data rates may apply from your wireless carrier.

 - Register your card and mobile phone number through the Guardian Alerts website.
 Confirm your enrollment by texting a code provided during the registration process.

 - Then, if your debit card is used for one of the three transaction types named above, a text message will be sent to the mobile number(s) registered (up to 3 numbers can be enrolled).
 If you receive a text message which references:

 • An authorized transaction — you don’t need to do anything.
 After 12 hours, the alert expires and it’s assumed that the transaction is valid.

 • A transaction that was not conducted by you or anyone you authorized, please reply as instructed to deactivate the card and prevent future use.
 You will need to reply using the code included in the message within 12 hours of the transaction to deactivate your card.

 NOTE: If you reply to a text alert, your card will be immediately deactivated.
 This action cannot be reversed.
 A new card will automatically be ordered for you.
 If you do not wish to receive a replacement debit card, contact Bank Midwest at 888.902.5662 within one business day.